 “What’re you suggesting?”
 Brun asked.

 “Are you insane Lieutenant?”

 “Fire at the World Eater.
-Once we see movement from it, we warp to the nearest facility and prepare to return.
+Once we see movement from within the dead ship, we warp to the nearest facility and prepare.
 Let them fight that thing while we make ready.
 With any luck, they take each other out.”

 “It’s our only chance sir.”

 Grantas looked through the small window of the hatch as the enemy ships approached.
-They would all be dead once they got in range.
-He almost sighed in relief when he saw a projectile fire from the bridge.
+They would all be dead once they were in range.
+He almost sighed in relief when he saw a projectile fire from above.
 It headed straight for the abandoned ship, impacting near the engines.
 A few seconds later, the World Eater burst forth.
-Grantas barely caught a glimpse of it before his view turned black as his ship entered warp speed.
+Grantas barely caught a glimpse of it before his view port faded into the black of warp speed.